Deirror/SHA256/README.md

 Description of my project:
 -

+-  When you run main.cpp, a "result.txt" must be generated for you which contains the hashed input.
+It's highly unlikely that two different inputs will produce the same hash.
--  [Project - Hashing](https://docs.google.com/document/d/1I4QRbqHKSjGHT6yBDYyG-9rwvc1khftCuSfDZdWOHqI/edit?tab=t.0#heading=h.g9g1pqw9w2ed) - //Note: It is written in Bulgarian.
+-  [Project - Hashing](https://docs.google.com/document/d/1I4QRbqHKSjGHT6yBDYyG-9rwvc1khftCuSfDZdWOHqI/edit?tab=t.0#heading=h.g9g1pqw9w2ed) - //Note: That's my description of my task, it is written in Bulgarian.

 Additional websites:
 -